makrai/notes/palmer10-sem-role-label.md

   * Frame File ... the collection of Frameset entries for a verb
-* neutral, generic labels facilitate mapping between PropBank and other more fine-grained resources such VerbNet and FrameNet, as well as Lexical-Conceptual Structure or Prague Tectogrammatics (Rambow et al., 2003)
+* neutral, generic labels facilitate mapping between PropBank and other more fine-grained resources such VerbNet and FrameNet, as well as Lexical-Conceptual Structure or Prague Tectogrammatics (Rambow+ 2003)
 * most role-sets have two to four numbered roles
   * six can appear, in particular for certain verbs of motion
 * lacks